radareorg/blog/content/posts/crackme_with_tl.md

 ```

-So coming to the solution of this challenge, as we see there are some string length check happening and at last two strings are loaded from .rodata section and xored together to print the flag
+Finally moving on to the solution of this challenge, we can see that there are some string length checks happening, and at last two strings are loaded from .rodata section which is xored together to print the flag

 ```python
 >> a = [0x52,0x1A,0x09,0x7B ...]